bottlerocket-os/bottlerocket/sources/api/migration/README.md

 One downside of this approach is that migration failure requires another reboot to flip back to a matching version.

 In return, this provides a consistent process: always check and migrate the data store before it's used.
-Additionally, pre-reboot process is simpler.
+Additionally, the pre-reboot process is simpler.
 The process can also handle some cases of unexpected version mismatches at boot, for example if something goes wrong during an update.

 ### Offline migration